tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <ExpansionPanel title="JavaScript Object Notation (JSON)">

 JSON is an open-standard, language-independent **data format**.
-Meaning it is a publicly-available standard for encoding information that is stored in a file and it is not limited to one programming language.
+This means it is a publicly-available standard for encoding information that is stored in files and it is not limited to one programming language.
 It is used as a data format for browser-server communication.
 It uses human-readable text to transmit data objects.

 JSON is based on JavaScript.
 It was developed as a response to the need for a protocol that could ensure server-to-browser communication without relying on browser plugins (like Java or Adobe Flash Player), i.e. software components which add new features to web browsers and are also referred to as "add-ons" or "extensions".